 Cities and Towns in Michigan

-The map shows the location of following cities and towns in Michigan:
+The map shows the location of following cities and towns in Michigan.

-Detroit, Grand Rapids (Michigan's second largest city), Warren, Sterling Heights, Lansing, Ann Arbor, Flint, Dearborn, and Livonia.
+, a major industrial city and a Great Lakes shipping center; Grand Rapids (Michigan's second largest city), Warren, Sterling Heights, Lansing, Ann Arbor, Flint, Dearborn, and Livonia.

 Other Michigan cities and towns:

 Adrian, Alma, Alpena, Battle Creek, Bay City, Benton Harbor, Big Rapids, Burton, Cadillac, Cheboygan, Clare, Coldwater, Copper Harbor, Crystal Falls, East Lansing, Escanaba, Frankfort, Gaylord, Gladstone, Grand Haven, Grayling, Hancock, Harrisville, Holland, Houghton, Iron Mountain, Ironwood, Ishpeming, Jackson, Kalamazoo, Kentwood, L'Anse, Ludington, Mackinaw City, Manistee, Manistique, Marquette, Menominee, Midland, Monroe, Mount Pleasant, Munising, Muskegon, Negaunee, Newberry, Niles, Norton Shores, Ontonagon, Owosso, Petoskey, Pontiac, Port Austin, Port Huron, Portage, Reed City, Rogers City, Saginaw, Sault Ste.
 Marie, Saint Ignace, Saint Johns, Saint Joseph, Standish, Tawas City, Taylor, Three Rivers, Traverse City, Troy, and Wyoming.